Contactless payment is a more advanced but safer method than traditional ones in the pandemic time.

 People consider contactless payment to be safer than traditional payment methods.
 The fraud rate of contactless cards is less than 50% of that of conventional cards.

-Yet, many are concerned about contactless payment’s exclusiveness.
+Yet, many are concerned about this payment’s exclusiveness.
 Since only recently distributed cards have the contactless feature.
 In markets where contactless payment is not the dominant method, the transition might cause a massive cost on replacing the current cards with compatible smart cards.

 The biggest risk is data privacy.
 The payment system collects data immensely to keep track of the contactless transaction.